theochem/chemtools/doc/tech_dev.rst

      git checkout -b your_feature_branch_name

-* Include your name and email in the ``AUTHERS`` file at the root directory of ChemTools.
+* Include your name and email in the ``AUTHORS`` file at the root directory of ChemTools.
-  Ensure the name and email is the same as your git config.
+  Ensure the name and email are the same as your git config.
 You can check your name and email with the commands:

   .. code-block:: bash